weiping-playnext/Zenject/Documentation/Signals.md

 }
 ```

-However - it is usually best practice to make the signal classes immutable, so our WeaponEquippedSignal might be better written as this instead:
+You might also consider making the signal classes immutable, so our WeaponEquippedSignal might be better written as this instead:

 ```csharp
 public class WeaponEquippedSignal